Madhyapur Thimi: Culture and festivals

 Thimi was once haunted by man-eating demons.
 The behaviors of demons scared the living daylights out of the people.
 Nobody could walk in the streets even in the daytime.
 In the absence of farming, food scarce spread, and the people got into a panic.
 After many people died off, some people petitioned the royal palace to protect their lives.
 They said that they had been troubled by the demons and they were unable to do any work and their lives had been ruined by the demons.
 The king immediately summoned parliament.
 In discussion, Tantrik said that the demons could be punished by the charisma of lord Bhairab.
 So the tantrik performed the rituals.

 With the divine power of lord Bhairab, the demons were caught.
 Some demons hid under the eaves but each of them was also caught with the help of Yanmata, explicitly a long handled torch.
 In front of Lord Bhairab, with permission of the king, their tongues were bored.
 Each of them was made to carry 108 dhani (1 dhani=2.4 kg) heavy vey (flaming torch) on the shoulder, ghangala (small bells) were tied, then all were made to walk around the country.
 They were exiled from the settlement and made not to return again under a promise of not giving such troubles.

 To remind the thing that one who does bad things for people and the country and those who distresses others will be punished in this way and dishonored in front of all and even exiled from the country, tongue boring festival was celebrated every year.

 Many customs support this legend.
 As an illustration, Yanmata, the torch carried by the Sayamese (Sayami- the oil pressers) during walk around the town after tongue boring is the emblem to search if there are any demons left hiding under the eaves.

 Current administration

-In the local election of 2017, Madan Sundar Shrestha of Communist Party of Nepal (Unified Marxist–Leninist) was elected as mayor, securing 13,960 votes, and Anjana Madhikarmi of Nepali Congress secured 10,678 votes.